treasure-data/digdag/digdag-docs/src/operators/param_get.md

-# param_get>: Get a persistent data from a DataStore and set it into ParamStore
+# param_get>: Get persistent data from ParamServer and set it as a value of store parameters

-**param_get>** operator gets a value from a DataStore and sets into ParamStore
+**param_get>** operator gets a value from a ParamServer and sets it as a value of store parameters

     +get_single_value:
       param_get>: